whyboris/utilitarianism.net/content/objections-to-utilitarianism/_index.md

 [^1]: de Lazari-Radek, K. & Singer, P. (2017). _[Utilitarianism: A Very Short Introduction](https://global.oup.com/academic/product/utilitarianism-a-very-short-introduction-9780198728795)_.
 Oxford: Oxford University Press.
 Preface.
 [^2]: For a discussion of evolutionary debunking arguments, see Hanson, R. (2002).
 [Why Health Is Not Special: Errors In Evolved Bioethics Intuitions](http://mason.gmu.edu/~rhanson/bioerr.pdf). _Social Philosophy & Policy_.
 19(2): 153–79.
 See also the discussion in our chapter on the [Arguments for Utilitarianism](/arguments-for-utilitarianism#evolutionary-debunking-arguments).
 [^2a]: Public health experts recommend maintaining social distance of 6 feet or more from silly hypothetical cases at all times, lest they [infect](/objections-to-utilitarianism/abusability/) your understanding of [what utilitarianism actually calls for in practice](/acting-on-utilitarianism/).
 If closer contact is required, protect yourself and others by first reading up on [the utilitarian case for respecting commonsense norms](/utilitarianism-and-practical-ethics/#respecting-commonsense-moral-norms), explained in Chapter 6.
-[^3]: As further explained in our article on the [rights objection](/objections-to-utilitarianism/rights), standard “counterexamples” to utilitarianism invite us to imagine that a typically-disastrous class of action (such as killing an innocent person) just so happens, in this special case, to produce the best outcome.
+[^3]: As further explained in our section on the [rights objection](/objections-to-utilitarianism/rights), standard “counterexamples” to utilitarianism invite us to imagine that a typically-disastrous class of action (such as killing an innocent person) just so happens, in this special case, to produce the best outcome.
 But the agent in the imagined case generally has no good basis for discounting the typical risk of disaster.
 So it would be unacceptably risky for them to perform the typically-disastrous act.
 We maximize expected value by avoiding such risks.
 For all practical purposes, utilitarianism recommends that we should refrain from rights-violating behaviors.
 This constitutes a generalizable defense of utilitarianism against a wide range of alleged counterexamples.
 [^3a]: Hare, C. (2016).
 [Should We Wish Well to All?](http://dx.doi.org/10.1215/00318108-3624764) _Philosophical Review_, 125(4): 451–472, pp. 454–455.
 See also the discussion in our chapter on the [Arguments for Utilitarianism](/arguments-for-utilitarianism/#ex-ante-pareto).
 [^4]: By contrast, utilitarianism offers a clear and principled account of (e.g.) when constraints can reasonably be violated—namely, just when doing so would truly best serve overall well-being.
 Similarly for when it is worth damaging the natural environment, how to weigh small harms to many against grave harms to a few, and so on.
 That’s not to say that it will always be easy to _tell_ what utilitarianism recommends in real-life situations, since it can be difficult to predict future outcomes.
 But it is at least clear _in principle_ how different considerations weigh against each other, whereas other theories often do not offer even this much clarity.
 [^5]: Of course, that’s not to suggest that the same particular actions are called for.
 Adopting a "war-like" stance outside of war might be expected to prove counterproductive.
 The point is just that the stakes are high enough that we shouldn’t necessarily expect truly moral advice, in our circumstances, to be _comfortable_.